 Please give us a short description of your person, who you are etc.

 I started my musical career late, a few years after graduating from college.
 I went to Cornell University, and studied mechanical engineering.
 I worked at it for a few years before realizing that the corporate life-style was just not for me.
 I had a burning desire to play guitar, write songs, and become an artist.
-I moved to New York City in the seventies, and have lived there since, except for an eight year period in California.
+I moved to New York City, and have lived there since, except for an eight year period in California.
 I decided California was not where I wanted to be permanently, and I moved back to New York three years ago.

 I tend to think of myself as an artist first, and musician second.
 I say this hopefully without conceit, but because this is the conclusion I have come to in order to understand myself.
 I’m not the normal “groovy” musician, I’m an over-educated tech-head trying to loosen up.
 I’ve never been part of a band, and I don’t really enjoy public performing, although I did a lot of it in the seventies, solo with acoustic guitar.
 I started out as a folk singer, writing folk-type songs - my first major influence was Bob Dylan - but I came into my own style only when pop music became conceptual art, in the late seventies with New Wave Rock.